Mathematical problem: Real-world problems

 Informal "real-world" mathematical problems are questions related to a concrete setting, such as "Adam has five apples and gives John three.
 How many has he left?".
 Such questions are usually more difficult to solve than regular mathematical exercises like "5 − 3", even if one knows the mathematics required to solve the problem.
-Known as word problems, they are used in mathematics education to teach students to connect real-world situations to the abstract language of mathematics.
+Known as word problems, they are used in mathematics education to teach students to connect real-world situations to the abstract language of mathematics and to motivate learning mathematics by making links to real life.

 In general, to use mathematics for solving a real-world problem, the first step is to construct a mathematical model of the problem.
 This involves abstraction from the details of the problem, and the modeller has to be careful not to lose essential aspects in translating the original problem into a mathematical one.
 After the problem has been solved in the world of mathematics, the solution must be translated back into the context of the original problem.